 The Catedral Metropolitana was built in the late 1800s, after two previous churches were destroyed in earthquakes.
 The church has double bell towers and is adorned with neoclassical elements.
 It is the interior of the cathedral, however, that makes the church one of the top Santiago, Chile tourist attractions.
 The church features three naves and multiple altars – all of which are ornately decorated.
 Overhead, the vaulted ceilings are decorated in colorful frescoes, while below, the floor is made of intricately-patterned black and white tiles.

-The Bellavista neighborhood reigns as the city’s bohemian enclave.
+The Bellavista neighborhood reigns as Santiago’s bohemian enclave.
 Situated between the Mapocho River and Cerro San Cristobal, Bellavista developed its artsy reputation in the 1970s.
 Spending time in the iconic neighborhood is one of the top things to do in Santiago, Chile.
-Map and Reviews.

 In addition to the fashionable boutiques and cool art galleries, Barrio Bellavista boasts numerous cafes, bars and clubs.
-Ideal for people-watching and relaxing, an outdoor patio for a drink or meal is an essential Santiago activity.
+Ideal for people-watching and relaxing on an outdoor patio for a drink or meal, visiting Barrio Bellavista is an essential Santiago activity.
 Find top reviews for places to eat and drink in Bellavista on TripAdvisor.

 Other Bellavista activities include checking out La Chascona, the house of Santiago’s famed Poet Pablo Neruda, visiting the Parroquia de Santa Filomena and shopping at the Pio Nono local market on weekends.

-#9 Enjoy the outdoors at Quinta Normal Park
+#9 Explore Nature and History at Quinta Normal Park Santiago

-On the west side of the barrio is the city’s oldest park, Quinta Normal, which was created in the mid-1800s as a botanical garden.
+On the west side of the barrio is Santiago’s oldest park, Quinta Normal, which was created in the mid-1800s as a botanical garden.
 The Chilean International Exhibition was held on the park grounds in 1875.
 Today, the 88-acre park features a small lake with paddleboats, fountains and walking paths.
-Grills are also available for use, which makes it a great spot for a picnic.
-Map and Reviews.
+Grills are also available for use, which makes it a great spot for a picnic in Santiago!

 Nearby Attractions and Museums in Santiago Quinta Normal